GMDU/code-of-copper/docs/operators.md

 The size of an object is the number of keys
 [^3]:
 A value is truthy if its size[^2] is not zero.
 A resource is always truthy.
+Undefined is always falsey.